josmar-crwdstffng/angular/aio/content/marketing/resources-contributing.md

 ## How do I get listed?

-While we can't accept all contributions, qualifying contributions can be submitted via a PR adding yourself to the `resources.json` file.
+While we cannot accept all contributions, qualifying contributions can be submitted via a PR adding yourself to the `resources.json` file.
 All contributions should be in the appropriate section and must meet the following criteria:

 1. Your contribution must be valid, and contain a link to a page talking specifically about using Angular
 1. Your contribution should have a clear and concise title and description